9 What to Know About the Uncontested

-What DOES qualify as an uncontested divorce in Texas?
+What IS an uncontested divorce in Texas?

 Why are uncontested divorces so uncommon?